openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/05-deploy-to-openshift.md

 Now that we have our app built, let's move it into containers and into the cloud.

+Make sure that you've stopped the Kogito application in your terminal with `CTRL-C`.

 ## Login to OpenShift

 **Red Hat OpenShift Container Platform** is the preferred container orchestration platform for Quarkus.
 OpenShift is based on **Kubernetes** which is the most used Orchestration platform for containers running in production.